 Bike Sharing in Cayman

 Another option for exploring by bicycle is the bike sharing scheme from Cycle Cayman.
-With two stations in Camana Bay, one at Regatta Business Park and another at the Cayman Craft Market in George Town, it makes getting around a breeze.
+They have eight stations: three in Camana Bay, one at Regatta Business Park, one in Cricket Square, one at the government administration building, one at Dart Park and one at the Cayman Craft Market in George Town.
 Simply chose a plan – by the hour or by the month – download the app and off you go.